cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 In general all bigger new developments from the CT project will go directly to the two successor projects CT2 and JCT (see chapter A.2).

-Within CrypTool 1.x bugs will still be fixed.
+Within CT1 bugs will still be fixed.
 Functions could be enhanced or added by people, who prefer to keep on developing in C/C++.

 All functions available in CT1, CT2, JCT and CT-Online can be found in an